Reviewed by: Waqar Akbar Cheema

-The past century and a half has been marked by scores of books, and articles written to question the authority of hadith in varying ways.
+The past century and a half have been marked by scores of books and articles written to question the authority of hadith in varying ways.
 Some of the proponents of these ideas were blunt and bold enough to say that they considered no hadith as a valid source of Islamic law and etiquette.
-There were and still are, others who do not claim to reject all hadiths but through their ad hoc approach they provide for themselves the laxity to reject almost every hadith at will.
-The common, identifying aspects of these groups is in their frank and loud disavowal of the traditional knowledge stream.
+There were and still are others who do not claim to reject all hadiths, but through their ad hoc approach, they provide for themselves the laxity to reject almost every hadith at will.
+The common, identifying aspect of these groups is in their frank and loud disavowal of the traditional knowledge stream.

 Knowing the tree by its fruits